Neuro-immune interactions: Nerve pathways that control inflammation in the intestine

 This study aims to better understand the nerve pathways that sense inflammation in the intestine and control the innate immune cells that mediate inflammatory reactions in the gut.
 It will also determine how these nerves change in inflammatory conditions of the bowel both in animals and in humans.

-You will use neuronal tracing and molecular techniques to identify the neurons that project to and control immune cells of the gut.
-You will also use electrophysiological recordings, immunohistochemical and molecular techniques to study the responses of these neurons and changes in their properties during acute and chronic inflammation of the gut in animal and human tissue.
+You will use neuronal tracing and molecular techniques to identify and characterize the neurons that project to and control immune cells of the gut.
+You will also use electrophysiological recordings, immunohistochemical and molecular techniques to study the responses of these neurons and changes in their properties during acute and chronic inflammation of the gut in animal and human tissue from patients with inflammatory bowel disease.

 Faculty Research Themes